zz2548/Team-9-Technology-Template-Repository/README.md

-# Team-9-Technology-Template-Repository

-# Chat Client – Discord-Style
+# Team 9 - Chat Client – Discord

 This project is a modular chat client inspired by Discord, designed as part of a software engineering coursework assignment.
 It focuses on defining clean interfaces between components and writing robust tests for those interfaces.